Homomorphisms between braid groups: Castel's theorem and extensions

 \begin{proof}[Proof of Theorem~\ref{thm:castel4}]

 Again, there are three possibilities for $\bar \rho(z)$: it can be pseudo-Anosov, periodic, or reducible.

 In the pseudo-Anosov case, the argument is exactly the same as in the proof of Theorem~\ref{thm:castel}.
-In the reducible case, the argument is essentially the same, except we must apply Proposition~\ref{prop:ex} in the case where the reducing multicurve has exactly one component, which has exactly three marked point in the interior.
+In the reducible case, the argument is essentially the same, except we must apply Proposition~\ref{prop:ex} in the case where the reducing multicurve has exactly one component, which has exactly three marked points in the interior.

 It remains to consider the case where $\rho(z)$, hence $\rho(\alpha_1)$, is periodic.
-We may assume that $\rho$ does not have cyclic image and that it does not factor through the standard homomorphism $\B_4 \to \B_3$.
-By Lemma~\ref{lem:cycliccyclic4}, this is equivalent to the assumption that no $\sigma_i\sigma_j^{-1}$ lies in the kernel of $\bar \rho$.
+We may assume that $\rho$ does not have cyclic image and that it does not factor through the exceptional homomorphism $\B_4 \to \B_3$.
+By Lemma~\ref{lem:cycliccyclic4}, this is equivalent to the assumption that no $\sigma_i\sigma_j^{-1}$ lies in $\ker \bar \rho$.